-Right panel in Figure \ref{fig:pdf_function} compares the cumulative distribution function of $\langle Q_{Fe}\rangle$ for the whole ACE data set (in blue) and for the ICMEs from the catalogues described above (in green).
-It can be appreciated that more than 95\% (exactly 96.7\%) of the values of the $\langle Q_{Fe}\rangle$ are below 12 for the whole solar wind sample, reinforcing the result by \citet{Lepri_2004_ICME_Composition}.
-This value drops to 76.9\% for the data sample from the ICME catalogues and, although just 23.1\% of the values of $\langle Q_{Fe}\rangle$ from the ICMEs are larger than 12, the greater-than-12 part of the distribution function is very distinct to that of the whole sample (left panel Figure \ref{fig:pdf_function}).
-The less-than-12 part of the distribution function of the ICMEs values may be related to ICMEs with no large flaring activity (avoiding large ionization state of charge of Fe) and/or to a selection of the interval of the ICME containing also normal solar wind.
-Indeed, \citet{Richardson_2005} noted that different signatures of ICME may not occur exactly concurrently.
-Being aware of this problem, \citet{Jian_2006_ICME_Catalog} included in their ICME intervals the shock (if it occurs), sheath pile-up region and the ejecta driver.
+The right panel in Figure \ref{fig:pdf_function} compares the cumulative distribution function of $\langle Q_{Fe}\rangle$ for the whole ACE data set (in blue) and for the ICMEs from the catalogs described above (in green).
+It can be appreciated that more than 95\% (exactly 96.7\%) of the values of the $\langle Q_{Fe}\rangle$ are below 12 for the whole solar wind sample, reinforcing the result by \cite{Lepri_2004_ICME_Composition}.
+This value drops to 76.9\% for the data sample from the ICME catalogs and, although just 23.1\% of the values of $\langle Q_{Fe}\rangle$ from the ICMEs are larger than 12, the greater-than-12 part of the distribution function is very distinct to that of the whole sample (left panel Figure \ref{fig:pdf_function}).
+The less-than-12 part of the distribution function of the ICME values may be related to ICMEs with no large flaring activity (avoiding large ionization states of Fe) and/or to ICMEs containing also normal solar wind.
+Indeed, \cite{Richardson_2005} noted that different signatures of an ICME may not occur exactly concurrently.
+Being aware of this problem, \cite{Jian_2006_ICME_Catalog} included in their ICME intervals the shock (if it occurs), sheath pile-up region, and the ejecta.

 Certainly, high charge states arise because high temperatures in the solar corona, associated with the initiation of CMEs, ionize the material ejected into the solar wind.
 Thus, large deviations from typical values of $\langle Q_{Fe}\rangle$ are expected to be associated with ICMEs.
 Therefore, the goal of this section is to analyze the solar wind parameters during outliers with the aim of identifying any signature of ICME material, other than enhanced $\langle Q_{Fe}\rangle$.
 For this purpose, we have arranged the outliers as a list of events, considering an event when $\langle Q_{Fe}\rangle>12$ during at least 10 hours consecutively.
 The result includes 27 events, which are listed in Table \ref{tab:top_events}.
 The times listed in Table \ref{tab:top_events} are accurate to within 2 hours (the time resolution of the data set).